Coding Quests

 var health_bar = get_node("../UI/HealthBar")

-The fix: Use @onready with $ for nodes within the same scene, and @export for references to nodes you might move around.
+Use @onready with $ for nodes inside the same scene, and @export for references that might move around:

 # For nodes in the same scene - short and clean